laurentb/symfttpd/README.markdown

 ## mksymlinks.php

-If you don't want to spend time with repetive symlink creation each time you set up a new project, then this tool is for you.
+If you don't want to spend time with repetitive symlink creation each time you set up a new project, then this tool is for you.

 ### Quick start